Byrhtnoth: Legacy

 In October 2006, a statue created by John Doubleday was placed at the end of the Maldon Promenade Walk, facing the battle site of Northey Island and the Causeway.
 The battle site itself has a National Trust plaque recording his 'heroic defeat and death'.
 As well as the Anglo-Saxon poem, The Battle of Maldon, J.R.R.
 Tolkien's short alliterative play, The Homecoming of Beorhtnoth, Beorhthelm's Son takes place on the battlefield of Maldon and deals with the search for Byrhtnoth's body.

-In 2015 Timebomb Comics released Defiant!
-The Legend of Brithnoth, an original graphic novel based on the story of Brithnoth and The Battle of Malden, written by Andy Winter and illustrated by Daniel Bell.